 Westward Orchards Farm Store

 This smaller farm offers a quaint pumpkin picking scene without all of the rides and hooplah.
 They offer pick-your-own blueberries in the summer and u-pick apples in the fall.
-This year's pumpkin patch is running a bit differently.
-There won't be a wagon ride out to the pumpkin patch but instead the patch will be brought to you.
+Although the pumpkins aren't quite ready yet, they will be soon.
+Be sure to save some room for the apple cider donuts when you visit!

 178 Mass Ave.

 Just 40 minutes north of Boston, Crescent Farms has over 400 acres of farmland that includes pumpkin patches, gourds, hay fields, corn fields and produce.
-Allow some extra time to check out the 15-acre corn maze.
-Hayrides are only available upon request for groups of 20 or more.
+Allow some extra time to check out the 15-acre corn maze or take a hayride (weekends, starting Oct.
+2, from 11 a.m.-2 p.m.).
+The farm animals and promise of Richardson Ice Cream make this a family favorite.

 150 Willow Ave.